silvhua/lighthouse-capstone-project/README.md

 FW squat | 1.11 | 72
 SM squat | 1.11 | 72

-With the exception of model 5, the results for Iteration 1 are from models fit on data for all participants.
+With the exception of model 5, the results for Experiment 1 are from models fit on data for all participants.
 In subsequent iterations, models were evaluated using 10-fold cross validation.

 <br>

 ### Neural Network
 <br>

-A Keras/Tensorflow neural network was compiled using a `Sequential` model using following architecture:
+A Keras/Tensorflow neural network was compiled using a `Sequential` model with following architecture:
 1. `Normalization` layer that receives 2 inputs, the LV slope and LV intercept, and normalizes the data.
 2. `Dense` layer with `sigmoid` activation.
 3. `Dense` hidden layer with 10 neurons with linear output.